SuJinTuan/BluetoothNetworkConnector/APK_BUILD_INSTRUCTIONS.md

 This guide provides detailed instructions for building an Android APK file from the ConnectivityApp project.

+> **Quick Local Build**: For a simple one-click local APK build, use the provided scripts:
+> - On Mac/Linux: `./build_apk.sh`
+> - On Windows: `build_apk.bat`
+>
+> These scripts will handle all the steps below automatically and save the APK to an "outputs" folder.
+> Continue reading only if you need a custom build or want to understand the process in detail.

 ## Prerequisites

 Before you begin, make sure you have the following installed: